thruthesky/fireflutter/README.md

 ## Overview

+- This firebase extension helps to manage your firebase.

 - When a document is created under the `easy-commands` collection,
   - The firebase background function will execute the comamnd specified in `{ command: ... }`.

 - The `easy-commands` collection should be protected by security rules for the adming-create-only permission.

 ## Installation